 Other Disclosures Permitted or Required That May Be Made Without Your Authorization or Opportunity to Object

-Incidental Uses and Disclosures: We may use or disclosure your Protected Health Information if such use or disclosure is incident to an otherwise permitted or required use or disclosure.
-For example, to facilitate our health care operations, we may call you by name in the waiting area when it is your turn to be seen.
+Incidental Uses and Disclosures: We may use or disclose your Protected Health Information if such use or disclosure is incidental to an otherwise permitted or required use or disclosure.
+For example, to facilitate our healthcare operations, we may call you by name in the waiting area when it is your turn to be seen.
 If another person overhears us do so, that is considered an incidental disclosure of your Protected Health Information.

 Required by law: We may use or disclose your Protected Health Information to the extent that the law requires its use or disclosure and it will be limited to the relevant requirements of the law.
 In addition, we must disclosure your Protected Health Information to the Secretary of the Department of Health and Human Services upon request for compliance determination purposes.